tidymodels/infer/TO-DO.md

 ## For future CRAN releases

+- Shading for Confidence Intervals in `visualize()`
+    - Need to implement for theoretical distributions and `method = "both"`
 - Check that corresponding z for one prop depends on `params` being set in `hypothesize` with `specify() %>% calculate()` shortcut
 - Check that assumptions have been met for the theoretical distribution and `"both"`
 - Fix double printing of `Response:` and `Explanatory:`